ZviMints/HideAndSeekWithGhosts/README.md

 <p><strong>The Purpose of the game - </strong>Eat all the fruits and pacman on the board, and reach maximum score.</strong></p>
 <p><style="width: 290.667px;"><img src="./img/Load.png" alt="" /></p>
-<p><strong> First of all we need to load a CSV file that includes location of the pacman, fruit, ghost and boxes</strong></p>
+<p><strong> Load - </strong>First of all we need to load a CSV file that includes location of the pacman, fruit, ghost and boxes</p>
 <p><style="width: 290.667px;"><img src="./img/Start.png" alt="" /></p>
-<p><strong> Then we need to select an initial position for the player and when you click play by pressing the mouse to change the position of the player.</strong></p>
+<p><strong> Play - </strong>Then we need to select an initial position for the player and when you click play by pressing the mouse to change the position of the player.</p>
 <p><style="width: 290.667px;"><img src="./img/Algo.png" alt="" /></p>
-<p><strong> By clicking on an algo we allow the algorithms to run.</strong></p>
+<p><strong> Algo - </strong>By clicking on an algo we allow the algorithms to run.</p>
 <p><style="width: 290.667px;"><img src="./img/Stat.png" alt="" /></p>
-<p><strong>When we click on statistics we will connect to a database which keeps all the data for our high score, the average of the other participants, and high score of the algorithm. </strong></p>
+<p><strong> Rating - </strong>When we click on statistics we will connect to a database which keeps all the data for our high score, the average of the other participants, and high score of the algorithm.</p>

 <p><strong>Example:</strong></p>
 <style="width: 290.667px;"><img src="./img/statistic.png" width="700px" height="410px"alt="" />